Meena: Ethnography

 The Meenas were originally a nomadic tribe.
 They were described as a semi-wild and hill tribe similar to the Bhils.
-But in the British Raj, for the fulfillment of its purpose by the British Government, they were described as a "criminal tribe" and listed according to the Criminal Tribes Act.
+During the British Raj in India, the British Government classified them as a "criminal tribe" under the Criminal Tribes Act.
 Presently they are described as a Scheduled Tribe by the Indian Government.

 Geography

 Currently, they are present in the states of Rajasthan, Madhya Pradesh, Maharashtra, Uttar Pradesh, Punjab and Haryana and the Union Territory of Delhi in India.